-UPDATE 1-Bayer cuts profit forecast after consumer health headache
+CORRECTED-UPDATE 1-Bayer cuts profit forecast after consumer health headache

 * Shares fall as much as 4 percent

-* Records negative crop science revenue in Latam (Adds details on consumer care, drop in shares, analyst comment)
+* Records negative crop science revenue in Latam

 By Ludwig Burger